 1. Requests for additional space

-Requests for additional space to meet unanticipated space needs may be submitted via the Space Request form, available on the Planning, Design and Constructions (PDC) Web site.
+Requests for additional space to meet unanticipated space needs may be submitted via the Space Request form, available on the University Space Planning web site (http://www.csusm.edu/universityspace).

 2. Re-Assignment of Existing Space

-Deans and Vice Presidents may reassign space within space already designated for that school, college or administrative unit reporting to them, with the following exceptions that must be reviewed by Executive Council:
+Deans and Vice Presidents may reassign space within space already designated for that school, college or administrative unit reporting to them.
+All reassignments must be communicated to Executive Council by the VPFAS as an informational item or as an approval item.
+The following are examples of space reassignment that would require Executive Council approval:

 3. Reporting Space Changes

-B. PDC will provide cost estimates to departments within thirty days.
+B. PDC will provide cost estimates to departments.

-C. Renovation costs will generally be paid for by the department or division requesting the space.
+C. Renovation costs will generally be paid for by the department requesting the space.

 5. Approval of Space Requests

-B. The Planning, Design and Construction office analyzes the proposals and prepares a recommendation for Executive Council within 60 days of receiving the request.
+B. The Planning, Design and Construction office analyzes the proposals and prepares a recommendation for Executive Council.

-D. Executive Councils decisions are communicated in writing to the Planning, Design and Construction office, which will inform the originators of the space requests.
+C. Executive Council’s decisions are communicated in writing to the Planning, Design and Construction office, which will inform the originators of the space requests, with a copy to the Vice President.